yuxuanxc/tp/docs/UserGuide.md

 * **TAG**: Tag name should be alphanumeric.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-An attraction can have any number of tags (including 0)
+An attraction can have any number of tags.
 </div>

 Examples: